imagej/imagej.github.io/_pages/news/2011-03-07_-_New_Fiji_Release__Madison.md

 When the Script Editor is asked to open images, it lets ImageJ open them rather than opening gibberish in a new tab.
 Thanks to Thomas Julou.

 The Script Editor is now usable even if the user updated ImageJ to the daily version.
-Thanks to {% include person content='Rasband' %}.
+Thanks to {%- include person id='rasband' -%}.

 The Script Editor offers to {% include bc path='File | Open Recent'%}.
 Thanks to Albert Cardona.